 Frankly, you should be mixing in mono anyway at least 50% of the time, briefly switching from mono to stereo to get a good and clear picture of how your mixes will sound across a variety of different sound systems.

-As I said in the article I linked above, the mono channel just means that we’re taking our mix/song and playing it back through a single channel, rather than spread out across two.
+As I said in my article all about mixing in mono, the mono channel just means that we’re taking our mix/song and playing it back through a single channel, rather than spread out across two.

 This has the effect of illuminating any potential issues we have in the mix.
 For instance, when I was mixing a song for a client recently, I noticed that when I switched the song into mono, the rhythm guitars all but disappeared on account of the way that I panned them.